farirpgs/fari-games/_games/charge-rpg.md

 - Add `+1d6` to your dice pool.
 - Gain `+1 effect rating` for your roll.
 - Take action when you are incapacitated.

+---

+> _Note: you `push yourself` in a action roll, that roll won't generate momentum_

+---

 #### Add Tension